German Justice Minister Heiko Maas says more migrants will be deported once new rules come in

 The mass sex assaults in Cologne – and other European cities on New Year’s Eve – have sent shock waves through Germany, sparking heated debate over immigration and triggering protests, sackings and assaults on migrants.

-Cologne police said Monday that there had been 553 criminal complaints stemming from that night, about 40% of which relate to sexual assaults.
+Cologne police said Wednesday that there had been 581 criminal complaints stemming from that night, more than half of which, 305, were a form of sexual offending.

 Prosecutors in Cologne said they had identified 13 accused so far, five of whom were in pretrial custody.